RobotRose/rose_arm_controller/doc/tests/tests_rose_arm_controller.md

 Introduction
 ------------

-These tests show the usability of the current state of the following [rose_arm_controller](https://github.com/RobotRose/rose_arm_controller) software component.
+These tests show the usability of the current state of the [rose_arm_controller](https://github.com/RobotRose/rose_arm_controller) software component.

 Dependencies
 ------------